Urgent Care Patient Satisfaction Benchmark Report

 Patient satisfaction data can also be used to attract more patients by:

 - Improving online reputation by requesting happy patients to share their information on the internet.
-Over 30% of prospective patients select their doctor solely based on their online reviews.
+Over 70% of prospective patients consider online reviews as the first step to choose their doctors.

 - Developing an automated referral program that requests happy patients to recommend their urgent care center to others.